 Conclusion: Overall mild Temperatures, and the enhancements we’ve purchased for saving water and cooking with efficient tools we’re becoming even more green than previous years.
 Our current readings are a fraction of the typical household.

-Check out our Windy the RV page to see what we’ve done to green up our home on the road.
+Check out our Roy the RV page to see what we’ve done to green up our home on the road.

 Did we miss anything?
 Do you have any eco tips to share?
 If so, post them in the comment box below we’d love to implement them on our RV so we can be even greener on the road!